 96 Legislative text

 Article 22 - Requirements relating to transparency

 (ii) a change in the structural features that can materially impact the performance of the securitisation;

 STS criteria

 96. (ii) a change in the structural features that can materially impact the performance of the securitisation;

 Verified?
 Yes

 PCS Comment

-See point 95 above.
+section 8 General (13).

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 EBA Final non-ABCP STS Guidelines

+7 Legislative text Article 22 - Requirements relating to transparency (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; STS criteria 97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; Verified?
+Yes PCS Comment section 8 General (13).
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can STS criteria 97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that a Verified?
+PCS Comment section 8 General (13).
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

-97 Legislative text
+98 Legislative text

-Γ Article 22 - Requirements relating to transparency
+Article 22 - Requirements relating to transparency

-(iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;
+(iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;

 STS criteria

-97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;
+98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;

 Verified?
 Yes

-PCS Comment
+Ī PCS Comment

-See point 95 above.
+section 8 General (13).

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 EBA Final non-ABCP STS Guidelines

-Legislative text Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions; STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative a Verified?
-Yes EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement Verified?
-PCS Comment See point 95 above.

 99 Legislative text

 Article 22 - Requirements relating to transparency

-any material amendment to transaction documents.
+(v) any material amendment to transaction documents.

 STS criteria

 99. (v) any material amendment to transaction documents.

 Verified?
 Yes

 PCS Comment

-See point 95 above.
+section 8 General (13).

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+EBA Final non-ABCP STS Guidelines

+L

+100 Legislative text Article 22 - Requirements relating to transparency The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions] STS criteria 100.
+The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions] Verified?
+Yes PCS Comment section 8 General (13).
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions]

-100. The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions]